 Glen Casada’s appointees

-Like McNally, Casada looked to candidates with legal experience when appointing people to the Sports Betting Council.
+Like McNally, Casada looked to candidates with legal experience when appointing people to the council.

 One appointee, attorney John Valliant Jr, does not exactly have a squeaky-clean history.
 In 2008, Valliant was embroiled in a scandal that resulted in the dismissal of Knox County Commission Chairman Scott Moore.
 Valliant allegedly provided favors and free services to the Commission in exchange for preferential treatment.